 After I talked to Tim via Skype there was no doubt that I would like to work with INTERNeX.
 I felt very comfortable during the interview, got an interesting insight in what he can offer and was impressed by the extraordinary support he provided from the very beginning.

 Why did you choose to go to Canada?

 I wanted to gain work experience abroad and I never considered going anywhere else than Canada.
 I think I just let my guts decide…

 How did you find a place to stay?

-How did you like your program?
+How do you like your internship?

 What kind of tasks were you responsible for on a daily basis?

 I am responsible for maintaining the corporate records.
 That involves keeping up with clients about their company’s corporate standing, preparing shareholders` and directors` resolutions and filing annual reports and other notifications with the BC Registrar.
 Further on, I am responsible for the monthly billing process and related banking thereto as well as some legal research.

 I have never lived close to the ocean what makes Vancouver so valuable for me.
 One of my highlights here in Vancouver was on July 14, 2013 when a pod of transient orcas came under Lionsgate Bridge and into Burrard Inlet to Vancouver.
 That let me realize how close we live to the ocean and the fascinating nature out there.
 If you have not seen it yet check out the following link: http://vimeo.com/68627867